microsoft/terminal/.github/ISSUE_TEMPLATE/Feature_Request.md

 # Proposed technical implementation details (optional)

 <!--
-A clear and concise description of what you want to happen..
+A clear and concise description of what you want to happen.
 -->